-Government & Foreign Affairs Major
+Government & Foreign Affairs Degree

-Government and Foreign Affairs major involves domestic and international political activities.
+The Government and Foreign Affairs major involves domestic and international political activities.
 This includes diplomatic work, building and maintaining international relationships, and activities in U.S. federal, state and local government.

 - Global Perspective.
 Students learn how the global political atmosphere influences American life and government.